Villanova-AI/app-engine/README.md

-# Entando app-engine
+# villanova app-engine

-This multi-module Maven project contains all the Entando core modules needed to build the app-engine war file.
+This multi-module Maven project contains all the villanova core modules needed to build the app-engine war file.

 To run the war file locally: